 POSITION (9) Last name and first name Gross annual remuneration (10) Breakdown of the gross annual remuneration (11) List of mandates associated with the position and any remuneration

-Senior local official None
+Senior local official Nere

-Director x .
-1
+Director x

-Director The day-to-day y and operating manag usted by statute to its subsidiary,
+Director The day-to-day ORES Assets does not have any staff and hence there are no managerial positions.
+The day-to-day and operating management of ORES Assets is entrusted by statute to its subsidiary,

-Assistant Director ORES, pursuar suant to article 16, §1 of the Electricity Decree and article 17, §1 of the Gas Decree.
+Assistant Director ORES, pursuar ORES, pursuant to article 16, §1 of the Electricity Decree and article 17, §1 of the Gas Decree.

 Assistant Director

 Other

 Total remuneration